ShadrackAdwera/Docker/README.md

 # Docker

-## DISCLAIMER!
-This is my understanding of Docker, I'm writing this README off of my head
+## Overview

-So docker is just a tool for creating and managing containers.
+Docker is a tool for creating and managing containers.
 A container in simple words is a unit of software i.e packaged code with depedencies to run that code.

 ## Why containers